KALANITHII/Hand_Written_Recognition_for_Children_Using_Streamlite/README.md

 # Hand_Written_Recognition_for_Children_Using_Streamlite

 ## Introduction
-This project is designed to help you understand how computers can recognize handwritten digits.
+This project is designed to help Children (about 5th std) understand how computers can recognize handwritten digits.
 We'll use a special type of software called a neural network to do this.
-You can draw a digit on a canvas, and the computer will try to recognize it!
+Children can draw a digit on a canvas and they can change the parameters of the model for fun  , and the computer will try to recognize it!

 ## Prerequisites
 Before you start, make sure you have the following Python libraries installed: